Pu'uloa Petroglyphs

 Petroglyphs are Sacred to Native Hawaiians

 For many native Hawaiian ‘ohana (families), Puʻuloa is a revered and sacred site.
-To this day, families continue their queue traditions and ceremonial practices here to bless their children with a long life.
+To this day, families continue their traditions and ceremonial practices here to bless their children with a long life.
 In the native Hawaiian language, Puʻuloa translates to “long hill” or “Hill-(of)-long-(life)”

 Families with ties to the land come to Pu’uloa to place their child’s piko or umbilical cord in the puka.
 They hope the Pu’uloa’s mana, or spiritual guiding energy, will bless that child with a long and prosperous life and root them in their ancestral lands.